Calamaria gervaisii: Geographic distribution

-Habitat
+Habitat and behavior

-C. gervaisii is found from near sea level up to altitudes of 1000 m.
+Calamaria gervaisii is found from near sea level up to altitudes of 1000 m.
 It lives in forests and plantations, burrowing in the leaf litter and hiding under stones and fallen logs, or between the buttresses of trees.

-Status
+Description

+The longest specimen of Calamaria gervaisii measured by Boulenger (1894) had a total length of 25.5 cm, which included a tail 2.0 cm long.